jerninvien/jingle-test/README.md

 https://loremflickr.com/640/480/${imageSource}
 ```

+The noun that triggers new searches is logged to the console.
+Please enjoy the NLP magic there.

 A static gif was used for the animated effect.
 Directly copying the [Dad Jokes](https://08ad1pao69.execute-api.us-east-1.amazonaws.com/dev/random_joke) animation would have taken approximately 4-6 hours extra work.
 Creating a fully customised animation would have required approximately 2-4 days of hardcore HTML / CSS grinding.

 Finally, the styling was done with default `css`, but using `sass` or `scss` can provide more options.